National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Camping

-Food Storage Method: Bear canisters are required where food cannot be hung at least 12 feet high and 10 ft. out from the nearest tree trunk.
+Food Storage Method: Bear canisters are required where food cannot be hung at least 12 feet high and 10 feet out from the nearest tree trunk.

 Campsites: Anywhere off of vegetation and 200 feet from water sources.

-Toilet Facilities: none; bury waste 6-8" 200 ft from water sources and campsites.
+Toilet Facilities: None.
+Bury waste 6-8" deep and 200 feet from water sources and campsites.
 Please pack out toilet paper.

 Water Source: Much of the Happy Lake Ridge trail lacks water sources, so fill up at Happy Lake or other nearby streams when possible.
-Always boil, filter or chemically treat your drinking water to prevent Giardia.
+Always boil, filter, or chemically treat your drinking water to prevent Giardia.

 Special Concerns

-Leave No Trace: Leave No Trace of your stay to protect vegetation and prevent further camping regulations.
+Leave No Trace: Practice Leave No Trace during your stay to protect vegetation and other park resources.
 Camp in established sites or on bare ground.

-Campfires: To protect sensitive vegetation, campfires are not allowed above 3,500 feet.
-Leave no trace of your fire ring.
+Campfires: To protect sensitive vegetation, campfires are prohibited above 3,500 feet.
+Where fires are allowed, leave no trace of your fire ring.
 Burn dead and down wood only.

-Respect Wildlife: To protect bears and other wildlife, all food, garbage and scented items must be secured from all wildlife 24 hours a day.
+Respect Wildlife: To protect bears and other wildlife, all food, garbage, and scented items must be secured from all wildlife 24 hours a day.
 Bear canisters are recommended in this area.

 Safety

-• Always carry the 10 Essentials: map, compass, flashlight, knife, matches, nylon cord, extra food and water, and raingear with warm clothes.
+• Always carry the 10 Essentials: map, compass, flashlight, knife, matches, nylon cord, extra food and water, and rain gear with warm clothes.

 • Map & compass navigation skills may be necessary in places along this trail.
 Snow may cover higher reaches of this trail in any season, so know how to navigate without a trail for guidance.